 You saw it in The Bug’s lunchbox on Facebook.
 I gave you a sneak peek on Instagram.
 Everyone’s been clamoring for it.
-And no, I’m not talking about the free blender (though more on that in a minute).
 It’s a sweet and savory autumn twist on everyone’s favorite, perfect for lunch or a snack.
 It’s Maple Walnut Sweet Potato Hummus!

 The Bug loves sweet potatoes.
 He will devour an entire one with his dinner, and then ask for more.
 As evidenced by how often this has been showing up in his lunch, he obviously likes this sweet potato hummus.
 Of course that has absolutely nothing to do with the fact that I had to tweak the recipe a couple of times to get the flavor that I liked, so we had a couple of batches around.
 But as I’ve mentioned, he loves chocolate and peanut butter even more.
 One day he asked for a snack, and I offered something he had previously loved – apple slices with some of this Maple Walnut Sweet Potato Hummus.